usefulalgorithm/usefulalgorithm/README.md

 - _Berghain_, by ROSALÍA, Björk, Yves Tumor
 - _Anything Can Be a Hammer_, by bloodsports
 - _10:44_, by Brahm
-- _Aeropsia_, by Steve Hauschildt
-- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
-- _Speak Daggers_, by Elias Rønnenfelt
-- _Electric Chair_, by Cities Aviv

 </details>